Instructors

 1st degree black belt (shodan)

-Training in Yoshokai Aikido since 1994, certified instructor since 2002.
+Training in Aikido since 1994, certified instructor since 2002.
 Participated in and graduated from two instructor training courses.

 “This particular style of Aikido starts with a very step-by-step learning process, which emphasizes precise, dynamic movement as well as safety.
 There are also lectures about Japanese Samurai history and the philosophy of Aikido, “The Way of Harmony.”
 I really like that we focus on creating harmony in our relationships and in society, and not on neutralizing an attack, even though we train hard and can have very aerobic classes.
 This is not about self-defense, but about self-improvement.
 And we have fun throwing each other around!”